trigaten/Learn_Prompting/docs/reliability/calibration.md

 q("Negative") = 0.5
 ```

-We will do so by creating a linear transformation that adjusts the probabilities
+We will do so by creating a linear transformation that adjusts (calibrates) the probabilities
-of $p$ to be calibrated.
+of $p$.

 $\^{q} = \text{Softmax}(W\^{p} + b)$